Head coach: American track and field

 Head coaching responsibilities for American or USA Track & Field vary depending on the level of the sport.

 College track and field

 Bill Bowerman was an American track and field coach for the University of Oregon and co-founder of Nike, Inc.

-Bill Bowerman was an American track and field head coach for the University of Oregon and co-founder of Nike, Inc.

-American Distance Running
+American distance running

-Head coaching responsibilities for Long-distance running vary depending on the level of the sport.
+Head coaching responsibilities for long-distance running vary depending on the level of the sport.

-College Cross Country
+College cross country

-At the college or University level, Cross-country running head coaching responsibilities vary widely depending on the program's budget and staffing.
+At the college or University level, cross-country running head coaching responsibilities vary widely depending on the program's budget and staffing.